Cinnamon Rolls!

 1 Tbsp. cinnamon

-2 c. powdered sugar
+for frosting:2 c. powdered sugar

 2 Tbsp. soft butter